Germany: Far-right AfD's donation account shut down – DW – 07/04/2024

 This "also applies to political parties that are democratically legitimized in liberal elections and represented in German parliaments," a bank official said.

 The AfD has risen to its highest level of support in the polls, especially in Germany's eastern states.
-In last month's European Parliament elections, it came out as the single largest party in Germany, making considerable gains across almost all age groups.
+In last month's European Parliament elections, it made considerable gains across almost all age groups.

 Amid a fear of a resurgent far right, thousands of people have come out in protest against the party.
 Groups like Omas gegen Rechts have been in frequent opposition.

-Earlier this year, The Munich Administrative Court in South Germany allowed the Bavarian intelligence agency to monitor the regional association of the AfD as a suspected extremist group.
+Earlier this year, the Munich Administrative Court allowed the Bavarian intelligence agency to monitor the regional association of the AfD as a suspected extremist group.

 The party did not immediately comment on the account closure.